-As so many teenagers around the country are literally and figuratively “missing” their high school sports season, I sadly share this post from earlier this school year as I think there should be a lot more kids who have the luxury of missing such and important part of a youngsters life.
+As so many teenagers around the country are literally and figuratively “missing” their high school sports season, I sadly share this post from earlier this school year as I think there should be a lot more kids who have the luxury of “missing” — what for so many — is the most transformative experience of their young lives, especially when in the presence of quality coaches.

 Dear Friends in 2-4-1 –